-Component 3 - Promotion and Finance for Enterprise (Externally assessed written exam)

-Weighting: 40% of the final grade
+Component 3 - Promotion and Finance for Enterprise (Externally assessed written exam sat in Year 10) Weighting: 40% of the final grade

 Aim: Explore the different promotional methods used by enterprises and the factors that influence how enterprises identify and target their market.
 One exam resit is allowed for this component.